ibm-cloud-docs/transit-gateway/service-dependency.md

 {: shortdesc}

 Critical
-:   When the the dependency is down, the service is down.
+:   When the dependency is down, the service is down.

 Significant
 :   When the dependency is down, the service features are impacted.